 Col. Davis says boys are clean

-The boys of Co.
+The boys o Co.
 G want a word with the some folks, and Lt.
 Col. Davis has written the Reflector-Herald in regard to a misunderstanding that the the Norwalk public has had.

 Col Davis’ letter follows, and is worth reading.
 It is most reassuring to the friends of the boys who are at the front: